lorenanda/imdb/README.md

 In this project, I used R to scrape the most popular movies in 2018 from the IMDb website, which I then analyzed in terms of duration and genre, and eventually visualiazed the results in a Tablau dashboard.

 ## Tools
-- Web-scraping: rvest
+- for web-scraping: rvest
-- Data visualization: ggplot, Tableau
+- for data visualization: ggplot, Tableau

 ## Files
 - [Web-scraping and data analysis with R](https://github.com/lorenanda/imdb/blob/master/imdb_top_2018.R)